isomerpages/singapore-customs-cms/news-and-media/circulars/_posts/2023-09-20-file-172023 Mandatory For All Securities Issued To Customs To Be In The Form Of Eguarantees.md

 ---
-title: 172023 Mandatory For All Securities Issued To Customs To Be In The Form Of Eguarantees
+title: 17/2023 Mandatory for All Securities Issued to Customs to Be in the Form of E-Guarantees
 date: 2023-09-20
 layout: file
 description: ""